ros-navigation/navigation2/nav2_costmap_2d/README.md

 ### Overview

-Costmap Filters - is a costmap layer-based instrument which provides an ability to apply to map spatial-dependent raster features marked at map-masks.
-These features are used in plugin algorithms when filling costmaps in order to allow robots to change their trajectory, behavior or speed when them (robots) enters/leaves an area marked in a map masks.
+Costmap Filters - is a costmap layer-based instrument which provides an ability to apply to map spatial-dependent raster features named as filter-masks.
+These features are used in plugin algorithms when filling costmaps in order to allow robots to change their trajectory, behavior or speed when a robot enters/leaves an area marked in a filter masks.
+Examples of costmap filters include keep-out/safety zones where robots will never enter, speed restriction areas, preferred lanes for robots moving in industries and warehouses.
 More information about design, architecture of the feature and how it works could be found on navigation2 web-site: https://navigation.ros.org.

 ## Future Plans
 - Conceptually, the costmap_2d model acts as a world model of what is known from the map, sensor, robot pose, etc. We'd like